Rodrigues Network for Learning Robot Actions: Experiments

 As shown in Figure~\ref{fig:fitting_forward_kinematics_bar}, the Rodrigues Network achieves significantly lower prediction error than competing architectures, indicating superior precision in modeling forward kinematics.
 Moreover, its training loss decreases much faster (Figure~\ref{fig:fitting_forward_kinematics_iter}), demonstrating better data efficiency.
 We further visualize the networks' predictions on a single robot configuration in Figure~\ref{fig:fk_visualization}.
 Notably, MLP and GCN baselines produce visible artifacts, and all four baseline methods accumulate substantial error near the fingertips.
 These findings suggest that fitting forward kinematics is not a trivial task; it requires modeling a structured function with spatial and hierarchical dependencies.
 In contrast, our network closely matches the ground truth across all links, with minimal error, indicating that it effectively captures the underlying structure of the kinematic mapping.
 We attribute this performance to the inductive bias introduced by the Neural Rodrigues Operator.
 Its structural prior equips the network with an inherent advantage in learning kinematic functions.

 \paragraph{Motion prediction in Cartesian space}

-Although fitting forward kinematics highlights the benefits of incorporating kinematics-inspired inductive bias, the task itself has limited practical value.
+Although fitting forward kinematics highlights the our operator's representation capacity for kinematics, the task itself has limited practical value.
 In real-world robot learning scenarios, neural backbones typically process observations in 3D Cartesian space (e.g., point clouds) and output control commands as target joint angles.
 To evaluate a network’s ability to bridge these modalities, we propose a Cartesian motion prediction task that challenges the model to reason about structured motion in Cartesian space while expressing its predictions in joint angle space.
 This task uses a 6-DoF UR5 robotic arm.
 We begin by randomly sampling two end-effector poses in 3D space and interpolating between them (linearly for translation and spherically for rotation) to generate a 16-frame Cartesian trajectory.
-Using inverse kinematics, we convert this trajectory into corresponding joint configurations.
+Then, we use inverse kinematics to convert this trajectory into corresponding joint configurations.
 The network is given the first 8 frames of joint angles and tasked with predicting the remaining 8, also in joint space.
-For details on training and model parameter count control, please refer to the supplementary.
+Refer to Sections~\ref{sec:motion_settings} and~\ref{sec:motion_details} of the supplementary for details on training, model parameter count control, and runtime comparisons.

 As shown in Table~\ref{tab:cartesian_motion_prediction}, the Rodrigues Network achieves the lowest training loss and test errors when trained on a pre-collected dataset of $10^5$ trajectories.
 Notably, its test MSE is lower than the train MSE of all baseline models, indicating that the Rodrigues Network not only fits the data more effectively but also generalizes better without overfitting.
 Figure~\ref{fig:cartesian_motion_prediction_curve} further shows that our model consistently outperforms baselines across different training set sizes.
 In Figure~\ref{fig:cartesian_motion_prediction_visualization}, we visualize the end-effector trajectories predicted by each network for a single example; our model’s trajectory aligns most closely with the ground truth.
 These results confirm that the Rodrigues Network is more effective at bridging Cartesian space and joint angle space than conventional architectures.
+Please refer to Section~\ref{sec:motion_settings} of the supplementary for metric definitions.